Trump issues ultimatum to 'fix' Iran nuclear deal

 Analyst Richard Nephew said whether Trump’s conditions could be met depended on whether he wants a face-saving way to live with the nuclear deal with the political cover of tough-sounding U.S. legislation, or whether he really wants the deal rewritten.

-Nephew, a former White House and State Department Iran sanctions expert, said legislation could be drafted that might appear to assuage Trump’s concerns but that getting Iran to agree to allow unfettered international inspections or to no time limits on the nuclear deal’s restrictions was impossible.
+Nephew, a former White House and State Department Iran sanctions expert, said legislation could be drafted that might appear to assuage Trump’s concerns, but that getting Iran to agree to allow unfettered international inspections or to no time limits on the nuclear deal’s restrictions was impossible.

-He said Trump appeared to be looking for the deal to be rewritten in Congress.

-”That’s not going to happen,” Nephew said.
-“If we were walking on a ledge before, now we are on a tightrope.”

 Trump has argued behind the scenes that the nuclear deal makes the United States look weak, a senior U.S. official said.
-The argument for staying in, the official said, was to allow time to toughen the terms of the agreements.

 A decision to withhold a waiver would have effectively ended the deal between Iran, the United States, China, France, Russia, Britain, Germany and the European Union.
-Those countries would have been unlikely to join the United States in reimposing sanctions.
+The other parties to the agreement would have been unlikely to join the United States in reimposing sanctions.

 Hailed by Obama as key to stopping Iran from building a nuclear bomb, the deal lifted economic sanctions in exchange for Tehran limiting its nuclear program but Trump has argued that Obama negotiated a bad deal.